NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1a_intro_aop_gee.md

   .first(); // select the first one to pull out a single image
 ```

-## Display True Color Image

-Lastly let's plot a true color image (red-green-blue or RGB composite) of the reflectance data that we've just read into the variable `sdrSOAP`.
+Now that we've selected a single image, we can plot a true color image (red-green-blue or RGB composite) of the reflectance data that we've just read into the variable `sdrSOAP`.
 To do this, first we pull out the RGB bands, set visualization parameters, center the map over the site, and then add the map using `Map.addLayer`.

 ```javascript
 // pull out the red, green, an dblue bands